What is Art? -- at age 10

 by Marvin and Beth Bartel

-In 1976, I read an article that explained a Harvard study telling what most children thought art was.
+In 1976, I read an article explaining a Harvard study to find out what most children thought art was.
 Being an art educator and a parent, it spiked my curiosity.
 I wondered if our children, growing up in the home of an art educator, would have similar conceptions and misconceptions.
-I asked Beth, age 10, if I could interview her.
+I asked our daughter Beth, age 10, if I could interview her.
 My interview does not replicate the Harvard study.
 I simply asked questions that were inspired as I read the article.
 This interview is about 20 minutes.
 While she agrees with the study in that she thinks good art is whatever you like, she disagrees with many of the other conclusions about art.

 Her final statement reveals profound insights.